Creating the Bugaboo Atelier collection

 The second step in our design process is producing a sample – where ideas that started on paper really come to life.
 Every element means something.
 Quality is of the utmost importance, so there is painstaking attention to every detail.
 Our designers uphold the highest standards in order to please the most critical eyes.

 Barber explains: “We wanted a chicer look for the sun canopy trim, something that would coordinate very well with the woven stone mélange fabric.
-We considered several options before we came to black leather-look.
+We considered several options before we came to black faux leather.
 We also knew the underseat basket would look best in black, but when we first saw it on the stroller - we thought ‘this looks boring’.
 We added trim in stone mélange to the Bugaboo Cameleon3 Atelier, as a sort of mirror image to the trim on the seat.
 Then we saw the strong silhouette we were looking for, that striking contrast between black and white.”

 Stylists like Barber work together with fabric engineers to evaluate the stroller’s construction.
 Each step in creation, each stitching technique and each fabric panel goes under a magnifying glass.
 It’s not just the look of sample that needs to be perfect, but all of the components and processes need to be ready for the stroller to go into production.